-Kids with this condition can't process what they hear in the same way other kids do because their
+can't understand what they hear in the same way other kids do.
+This is because their

 ears and brain don't fully

 recognizes and interprets sounds, especially speech.

 Trouble Understanding Speech

 sounds that are delivered one at a time in a very quiet environment (such as a sound-treated

 Symptoms of APD can range from mild to severe and can take many different forms.